 Primitive Camping on the Blue Ridge Parkway

-Backcountry camping permits are issued on a first-come, first-served basis and are available at applicable campgrounds from May 1 to October 31.
-From November 1 through April 30, permits are available at the corresponding District Office.
+Backcountry camping permits are issued on a first-come, first-served basis and are available at applicable campgrounds from June through October.
+From November through May, permits are available at the corresponding District Office.
 Site inventory is limited, so advance reservations are encouraged.
 See chart below.

 Permits are issued under the following conditions: